jaredririe/backendology/finished/distributed-systems-building-blocks.md

 #### Layer 4 and Layer 7

 > Load balancers are generally grouped into two categories: Layer 4 and Layer 7.
 Layer 4 load balancers act upon data found in network and transport layer protocols (IP, TCP, FTP, UDP).
-Layer 7 load balancers distribute requests based upon data found in application layer protocols such as HTTP.[^3]
+Layer 7 load balancers distribute requests based upon data found in application layer protocols such as HTTP.[^6]

 #### North-south and east-west

-**North-south traffic** is client to server traffic that originates outside of the datacenter (e.g. edge firewalls, routers). **East-west traffic** is server to server traffic originates is internal traffic within a datacenter (e.g. LAN connection between microservices in a Microservices Architecture.
+**North-south traffic** is client to server traffic that originates outside of the datacenter (e.g. edge firewalls, routers). **East-west traffic** is server to server traffi that originates is internal traffic within a datacenter (e.g. LAN connection between microservices in a Microservices Architecture.

 Many businesses stand up a hardware load balancer at the edge of their datacenters and then use software load balancing for communication within each datacenter.
 These additional layers of software load balancing avoid the need to return back to the edge of the network to distribute load to a downstream service.